ISLA-101 is our lead asset which is being repurposed for the prevention and treatment of dengue fever and other mosquito (or vector) borne diseases.

 A conserved feature of the mosquito borne viruses targeted by ISLA-101 is the requirement that a particular viral protein enter the host cell nucleus.
 Based on the studies at Monash University, it has been demonstrated that ISLA-101 prevents nuclear entry of this protein, preventing propagation of the viral infection.
 In addition, studies from Monash University and Harvard University demonstrate that this activity is protective in animal models of dengue infection and Zika infection, respectively.
 As such, ISLA-101 is designed to act as an inhibitor to target the stages and proteins of Flaviviruses, as shown in the illustration below.

-Island plans to progress ISLA-101 towards a Phase 2 clinical trial in dengue infected subjects.
+Island is progressing ISLA-101 into clinical trials in dengue infected subjects.

 The drug also has the potential to be used to prevent or treat a number of viruses including dengue, Zika and chikungunya, and other diseases rife in tropical climates.
 It could potentially displace vaccines.

-Assuming ISLA-101 is given FDA approval, Isla US will be eligible to obtain a "Priority Review Voucher" at the time of approval.
-This means that as well as getting approval to commercialise ISLA-101, the Priority Review Voucher (PRV) will permit Isla US to expedite the FDA approval process for a new drug or sell the PRV to a third party.
+Assuming ISLA-101 is given FDA approval, Island may be eligible to obtain a "Priority Review Voucher" at the time of approval.
+This means that as well as getting approval to commercialise ISLA-101, the Priority Review Voucher (PRV) will permit Island to expedite the FDA approval process for a new drug or sell the PRV to a third party.
 PRVs have recently sold for at or slightly above US$100m.